radicazz/laya/docs/goals.md

 ### 2. **Complete SDL3 Coverage**

 Wrap 100% of SDL3's public API in a type-safe, idiomatic C++ interface.
-No SDL3 functionality should be inaccessible through laya, ensuring users never need to drop down to raw SDL3 calls.
+No SDL3 functionality should be inaccessible through Laya, ensuring users never need to drop down to raw SDL3 calls.

 ### 3. **Memory Safety**